RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-09-06-Building-A-PowerShell-Module.md

 We're going to make the assumption you know what a module is, and that you have some experience writing PowerShell functions.
 If not, be sure to spend some time [learning PowerShell](http://ramblingcookiemonster.github.io/How-Do-I-Learn-PowerShell/) before continuing here!

 This post will cover my typical formula for writing a module, using the Stack Exchange API as an example.
-Feel free to [browse the PSStackExchange code](https://github.com/RamblingCookieMonster/PSStackExchange) on your own!
+Feel free to [browse the PSStackExchange code](https://github.com/RamblingCookieMonster/PSStackExchange) on your own.

 ### Why Modules?